 - Opportunity to undertake a 20-hour work placement in your second year

-- Excellent spring board into careers as diverse as teaching, the police, media, management, counselling and sports psychology
+- Excellent spring board into careers as diverse as teaching, the police, media, management, counselling, clinical, educational, occupational and health psychology

 - Brand new state-of-the-art facilities including a driving simulator and human performance lab